Marketing Terms Every Small Business Owner Should Know

 Cobalt Media has a large blog that provides visitors with helpful tips to improve their business.

 Business to business, it is a simple as it seems.
 It means business done between two companies rather than between a business and a single consumer.
 For example, Cobalt Media operates B2B with our clients, while we help them interact and market business to consumer or B2C.

 This is the use of different forms of digital media to reach your market.
 Digital marketing ranges from social media management to email marketing.
 For instance, when you see an ad for the new local restaurant on goggle or a video about a sale going on at Old Navy those are examples of digital marketing.

 eCommerce can be defined as selling goods and services over the internet.
 If you are looking to expand your business online, eCommerce is one way you can do that.

 This term is used in reference to digital advertising.
 Impressions are often confused with another marketing term, engagements.
 The big difference between these terms are how the customer interacts with the advertisement that they are being shown.

 Impressions are how many people see your advertisement, while engagements are how many people interact with your advertisement.
-Interacting can include actions like clicking, liking or sharing.
+Therefore, interacting can include actions like clicking, liking or sharing.

 SEO stands for Search Engine Optimization.
 A big piece of SEO is using phrases, or keywords, that will drive traffic to your website.
-SEO makes it easier for potential customers to find your website.
+In other words, SEO makes it easier for potential customers to find your website.

-This is a main focus when working towards expanding a business.
-A target market is a narrow group of people that would be interested in your business more than any other group.
+This is the main focus when working towards expanding a business.
+To clarify, a target market is a narrow group of people that would be interested in your business more than any other group.
 Targeted marketing is marketing directly to that clear group of potential customers.
 This allows you to focus on the audience that matters the most and use your means wisely.